Naereen/web-sphinx/callme.en.rst

 If you are *not* a *spammer*, go on, you can use one of these email addresses:

+- `Lilian dot Besson at crans dot org <mailto:Lilian dot Besson at crans dot org>`_
 - `Lilian dot Besson at ens-rennes dot fr <mailto:Lilian dot Besson at ens-rennes dot fr>`_
-- `Lilian dot Besson at inria dot fr <mailto:Lilian dot Besson at inria dot fr>`_
-- `Lilian dot Besson at crans dot org <mailto:Lilian dot Besson at crans dot org>`_

 .. note::